bitbaba/bitgold/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the BitGold Core reference implementation of BitGold.
+See doc/build-*.md for instructions on building the various elements of the BitGold reference implementation of BitGold.